timothyeburke/ac/README.md

 ## Test
 Testing, both unit and e2e have been setup to run on the continuious integration service [Circle CI](https://circleci.com/).
 [Code Climate](https://codeclimate.com) provides the code quality grading.

+### Code Quality
+Part of the build test process includes verifying that I've run `jsbeautifier` on my code before committing it.
+This ensures consistent code formatting.
+Additionally, `jshint` is run to ensure that my code has been properly linted for common issues.

 ### Unit
 Unit testing is located in `tests/unit`.
 These tests are run using karma and `npm test`.
 There are three test specs:
 - `aircraftqueue.service.test.js` which tests `AircraftQueueService`